stanfordjournalism/llm-tinker/README.md

 uv add jupyterlab ipykernel pandas langchain_ollama
 ```

-## Create a Jupyter Notebook
+## Working in VS Code

 > Below steps are adapated from the [Ollama Quickstart](https://python.langchain.com/docs/how_to/local_llms/#quickstart) and illustrated in `llm_tinker.ipynb`.

 Open up the new code project in VS Code.

-Then create a new Jupyter Notebook file called `llm-tinker.ipynb`.
+Then create a new Jupyter Notebook file, e.g. `my-llm-classifier.ipynb`.

 Make sure to select the correct Python kernel for the notebook in the upper right corner of the notebook.